ScilifelabDataCentre/pathogens-portal/content/english/support_services/submit.md

 ##### Storing the data at your university or SNIC

 In Sweden, raw measurement data that is generated in a project belongs to the university, while the results are owned by the researcher - the so called teacher's exception.
-Unless the data needs protection because of contractual obligations or personal privacy, for example in sensitive personal data such as biomedical measurements on humans, data is considered public.
+Unless the data needs protection because of contractual obligations or personal privacy, for example in sensitive personal data such as biomedical measurements of humans, data is considered public.

 The university has the legal responsibility to archive the data.
 Data publishing as supported here is important for the research process, but does not replace the legal responsibility of the university.
 As a researcher, you are recommended to ensure long term storage of your data in facilities provided by your university.
 While a project is active, compute and storage services can be provided by [Swedish National Infrastructure for Computing, SNIC](https://snic.se).